 OUTFIT #7: TEXTURED NEUTRAL

-This outfit is all about texture and a neutral color palette.
-I use blue, beige, and olive green to affect this look significantly.
-Blue and green sit next to each other on the color wheel and thus are analogous colors, so the blue of the blazer and the denim button-down shirt pair well with the olive green chukka boots.
+This outfit focuses on texture and a neutral color palette.
+I use blue, beige, and olive green to anchor this look.
+Blue and green are analogous colors because they sit next to each other on the color wheel.
+Therefore, the blue blazer and the denim button-down shirt go well with the olive green chukka boots.

 OUTFIT #8: COZY CONTRAST

-This look provides warmth and intelligent use of texture for the late Fall and Winter months.
-Once again, I am showcasing dark blues, whites, and browns.
-The navy blue turtleneck sweater pairs well with the similar colored blazer and white corduroy trousers by adding an intriguing set of textures.
-Each garment pairs well with the chocolate brown capped-toe boots that I've added, the beanie for warmth, and a nice dress watch with a similarly colored brown leather strap to tie the look together.
+This outfit is designed for warmth and incorporates a variety of interesting textures for the late fall and winter seasons.
+It features dark blues, whites, and browns.
+The navy blue turtleneck sweater complements the similarly colored blazer and white corduroy trousers, creating an intriguing mix of textures.
+Each piece pairs well with the chocolate brown capped-toe boots, which I've coordinated with my similarly colored dress watch.

-Given that you might want to wear something like this for the late Fall or Winter months, I recommend adding a long overcoat in similar colors.
+If you plan to wear something similar in late fall or winter, I suggest adding a long overcoat in matching colors.

 Great for brisk days, cold nights out, or a date with the special lady in your life.